swells/msml-demo/README.md

 ### deployr-server

 The `deployr-server` element is used to wire the DeployR server and UI up.
-It sets up an I/O abstraction between DeployR and the UI and well as manages basic authentication and R Session orchestration.
+It sets up an I/O abstraction between DeployR and the UI well as manages basic authentication and R Session orchestration.

 ```html